The Healing Power of Movement: How Exercise Transforms Mental Health

 Discovering Your Personal Movement Style

-With this understanding of how movement affects our mental state, the question becomes not whether to move, but how to find movement that resonates personally.
-Not everyone connects with the same type of movement, and that’s perfectly okay.
-What matters is finding something that feels right for your body, preferences, and life circumstances.
-I’d like to share two types of movement that have provided profound mental health benefits in my experience.
+With this understanding of how movement affects our mental state, the question becomes not whether to move, but what kind of movement resonates with you.
+Not everyone connects with the same type, and that’s okay — what matters is finding something that fits your body, preferences, and life.
+Here are two approaches I’ve found especially powerful — pilates and hiking.

 Pilates for Mental Health: A Transformative Mind-Body Practice